-Most interesting wonders of Bouvet Island
+Most interesting landmarks of Bouvet Island

 The most interesting thing about Bouvet Island is that it is extremely seldom visited and there is not too much known about it.
 It is geographically the most remote island in the world located 2,513 km from the nearest towns – suburbs of Cape Town.